ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Why does the ``regex_search`` filter return `None` instead of an empty string?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Until the jinja2 2.10 release, Jinja was only able to return strings, but Ansible needed Python objects in some cases.
 Ansible uses ``safe_eval`` and  only sends strings that look like certain types of Python objects through this function.
-With ``regex_search`` that does not find a match, the result (``None``) is converted to the string "None" which isn't particularly useful in non-native jinja2.
+With ``regex_search`` that does not find a match, the result (``None``) is converted to the string "None" which is not useful in non-native jinja2.

 The following example of a single templating action shows this behavior: